zimini/MedicineTracker/README.md

 This Rails app is mainly for users who are on longer-term medication but there would also be a use-case for patients on shorter-term medication to measure their results.
 Doctors often ask these patients to keep a drug diary to track effectiveness, side-effects, etc. This apps aims to make it easier to record that information.

+The aim is for a simple user interface: list the medication details and the results from it.
+A simple 1-5 rating and optional comments if the user would like to provide more detail.
+The 1-5 rating will be replaced with a set of clickable images (something like the airport security review buttons) - to make it quick for the user to record results.

 It is a work in progress and will continue to evolve.
 With this in mind, I've added steps below for functionality I'd like to add over the next period of time.

 This app uses Rails 5 and Ruby 2.4